camd11/QuizShowGame/SETUP.md

    - Use CSS Modules
    - Follow BEM naming convention
    - Use variables for colors and spacing
+   - Use cubic-bezier for smooth animations
+   - Implement proper transition timing

 4. Git Commits
    - Follow conventional commits format